bitrip-code/api-dev-documentation/README.md

 ## `GET /user`

-Gets a user by their email.

-Accepts an email query string
+- This endpoint retrieves a user by their email address.
+It accepts an email query string as a parameter.

-Example request:
+### Example Request

 ```js
 const url =